chimera-linux/cports/Packaging.md

 There are many more variables that are implicitly exported into the environment, but those are documented elsewhere.

-<a id="hooks_triggers"></a>
+<a id="triggers"></a>
-### Hooks and Triggers
+### Triggers

-The packaging system lets you provide custom hooks as well as triggers.
+The packaging system lets you provide custom triggers.

-Hooks are shell scripts that will run at specified times during the package installation or removal.
 Triggers are scripts that run if something modifies a monitored directory.

-The system supports `install`, `upgrade` and `deinstall` hooks, each having `pre` and `post` variants differentiating whether the hook is run before or after the step.

-The `install` hooks are executed if a package is installed, but not downgraded or upgraded or reinstalled.
-Conversely, the `upgrade` hooks are run on downgrade or upgrade as well as reinstallation, but not clean installation.
-The `deinstall` hooks are run when you uninstall a package, but removal before upgrade or reinstall is not counted.

-Overall, this makes 6 hooks such as `pre-install` and so on.

-Triggers are a different kind of script.
-Each package is allowed to carry one trigger, and this trigger must have a list of directory patterns set up for it.
+Each package is allowed to carry one trigger script, and this trigger must have a list of directory patterns set up for it.
 These directory patterns are then monitored for changes, potentially by other packages.
 That means other packages can result in invocation of triggers even if the package providing the trigger is not modified in any way.

 Triggers are fired when the affected directory is modified in any way, this includes uninstallation.

-The script is provided as a file in the template's directory, named `pkgname.scriptname`, e.g. `foo.trigger` or `foo.post-install`.
+The script is provided as a file in the template's directory, named `pkgname.scriptname`, e.g. `foo.trigger`.
-You can use symlinks if you want one script to be used for multiple hooks.

 If a trigger script is provided, the `triggers` variable must be set appropriately.

-Alternatively, scripts may be provided as a part of the template using the `scripts` field.
-If both file and in-template scripts are provided, it is an error.

-When using files for scripts, you must declare them in the `scripts` field too, using the `True` value, except for triggers, which are already declared by specifying their trigger paths.
-Having a file present but not declaring it is an error.
-Additionally, declaring a file and not having the file present is also an error.

-Hooks get passed the new or current package version as the first argument, as well as the old version as a second argument where this is relevant.

 Triggers are passed the directory paths that resulted in the trigger being invoked.